vlbdy/ebuild-analyzer/README.md

 * You may run into an ambiguous package error if there are multiple candidates for your supplied package.
 In this case, pass the package atom.

-* The script will choose the best version available on the system, when specifying a package atom you may also specify a different version if desired.
+* When a package/atom is passed to the script, it will choose the best version available on the system, when specifying a package atom you may also specify a different version if desired.

-* Note that some information is hidden to prevent cluttering the output.
-For example, unless the `--verbose` option is passed, irrelevant checked kernel configuration is hidden.
-A kernel configuration key is irrelevant if the path conditions that the check requires are unsatisfied (this means that the necessary USE flags are not set, for instance).
+* When the checked kernel configuration is printed without the `-v` option, irrelevant configuration is hidden (this means checked kernel configs which require specific use flags, kernel version, packages, etc. and these requirements are not met).

+* If a checking a kernel configuration key requires a command to succeed, it will not be printed unless `--run-unknown-commands`/`--ruc` is passed.
+A warning message will be printed in such cases.

 ## How it works